MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 After you enable leads support, the user experience to work with leads is similar to working with contacts.
 You'll notice a minor difference in the flow to create a new contact or lead.
 You'll be able to choose whether you want to add an external email address as a contact or a lead.

-All the [prerequisites](#prerequisites-1) must be met before you or your sellers can use this feature.

 ### Prerequisites

 - Turn on leads support
-    - Fill out the [preview request form](link) to enable leads support in your environment.
+    - Fill out the [preview request form](https://ncv.microsoft.com/fkzZ0QIiU6) to enable leads support in your environment.

 - Recognize leads in Sales Copilot
     - You must add the Leads record (or Salesforce object) to Sales Copilot admin settings.